Real Estate Market Analysis

 GDP Growth: The Engine of Property Demand

-Ghana’s economy has been on a roller coaster ride in recent years.
-According to the World Bank, Ghana’s GDP growth rate was 5.4% in 2021, rebounding from 0.5% in 2020 due to the pandemic.
+Ghanaโ€™s economy has been on a roller coaster ride in recent years.
+According to the World Bank, Ghanaโ€™s GDP growth.).) rate was 5.4% in 2021, rebounding from 0.5% in 2020 due to the pandemic.
 This economic recovery has direct implications for the real estate sector.
-As the economy grows, so does the demand for both residential and commercial properties.

 Inflation and Interest Rates: The Double-Edged Sword

 Inflation in Ghana has been a hot topic, with rates reaching 54.1% in December 2022.
 High inflation can be a double-edged sword for real estate.
 On one hand, it can drive investors towards property as a hedge against currency devaluation.
-On the other, it can make mortgages more expensive, potentially cooling demand.

 Foreign Direct Investment: The Global Connection

 Ghana has long been a darling of foreign investors in West Africa.
+Foreign investment is contributing to the sophistication of Ghana’s real estate market by introducing advanced technologies and sustainable practices.
 The Ghana Investment Promotion Centre reported that in the first half of 2022, FDI inflows reached $1.3 billion.
-This influx of foreign capital has significant ripple effects on the real estate market, particularly in prime areas of Accra and other major cities.

 Demographic Trends: The People Behind the Properties